geb/geb/doc/manual/src/chapters/040-pages.md

         loginButton(to: [LoginSuccessfulPage, LoginFailedPage]) { $("input.loginButton") }
     }

 Which on click sets the brower's page to be the first page in the list whose at checker returns true.
-This is equivalent to the `page(List<Class>)` method which is explained in the section on [changing pages][changing-pages].
+This is equivalent to the [`page(Class[] potentialPageTypes)` browser method](api/geb-core/geb/Browser.html#page(Class[]\)) which is explained in the section on
+[changing pages][changing-pages].

 #### wait

 Default value: `false`

-The `wait` option allows Geb to wait an amount of time for content to appear on the page, instead of throwing a `RequiredPageContentNotPresent` exception if the content is not present when requested.
+The `wait` option allows Geb to wait an amount of time for content to appear on the page, instead of throwing a [`RequiredPageContentNotPresent`](api/geb-core/geb/error/RequiredPageContentNotPresent.html) exception if the content is not present when requested.

     class DynamicPage extends Page {
         static content = {